 Choosing an umbrella company

-What should you be looking for from an umbrella company?
+As a freelancer what should you be looking for in an umbrella company?

-Essentially, they are all governed by the Inland Revenue.
+Essentially, they are all governed by the HMRC (Her Majestys Revenue and Customs).
 This means that your earnings with one cannot be any higher than they would be with another; the only variance should be the fees that the umbrella company charges.

 A reputable umbrella company should not charge you according to what you earn.
 There is no more work involved, for the umbrella company, if you earn £50 per day or £500 per day.
 If you are quoted a percentage of your earnings as a fee you should ensure, through careful calculation, that you will still be paying a reasonable amount – average fees are between £15 and £25 per week.

 The only way of receiving payment through a third party, post-2007 budget, is through PAYE.
 Your umbrella company should be deducting income tax and national insurance contributions from your earnings.
 Any other payment structure e.g. dividends, loans etc has been declared illegal by the Government and, despite what some unscrupulous companies may tell you, there are no loopholes.

 What are Umbrella Company Dispensations?

 A dispensation is purely a list of expenses that your umbrella company is not compelled to record on a P11D.
 Normally when expenses are paid to an employee a Company is required to complete a P11D.
 A dispensation means this is not necessary for umbrella companies for those expenses which it covers.
 All umbrella companies have dispensations.